petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 Use a project framework and toolset made for this sort of thing...

-Of course I can't write an article without pushing the stuff I've been building to solve these problems...
 Those doing CI/CD for their research projects are using tools built for software development, but software development isn't exactly the same thing.